 - 3. Unlatch the DC charging dust cover and lower it fully. - 4.
 Plug in the DC vehicle plug into the DC charge port on the vehicle.
 Make sure that the DC vehicle plug is fully connected to the DC charge port.
 If it is not properly seated then the charge may not occur.
-Proper plug connection can be can be checked by information on the DIC.
+Proper plug connection can be checked by information on the DIC. - Follow the steps listed on the charging station to start charging.
+The Electric Parking

-- Follow the steps listed on the charging station to start charging.
-The Electric Parking Brake will automatically apply once the charge process has been started. - Once charging, the DC vehicle plug will be locked to the DC charge port and cannot be disconnected while charging is active.
+- Brake will automatically apply once the charge process has been started. - Once charging, the DC vehicle plug will be locked to the DC charge port and cannot be disconnected while charging is active. - Verify that the Charging Status Indicator illuminates on top of the instrument panel and an audible chirp occurs.
+See Charging Status Feedback ⇒ 240.